pchemguy/SQLite-SQL-Tutorial/Introduction.md

 permalink: /
 ---

 This project discusses select practical SQL problems, which I come across in the learning process, and the associated solutions.
 Its primary purpose is the organization of the acquired SQL/[SQLite][] knowledge.
 A separate project (the [SQLiteC for VBA][SQLiteCAdoReflectVBA] library) serves a similar purpose for the C-API interface of the library and its integration into an information management application.
 My long-term goal of using SQLite as a backend for managing personal and research information governs the scope of the discussed topics.
+While I attempt to make the material accessible, this tutorial may not be suitable for first-timers.

 ### SQLite Limitations and Workarounds